How do I assess an estate for inheritance tax purposes?

 Ownership of property and assets

-It is important to be aware of the ownership of property and assets, as this can affect the IHT treatment.
+It is important to be aware of the ownership of property and assets, as this can affect the valuation.

 The deceased may have been the sole tenant or owner.
-This is self-explanatory, although rare among couples.
 Alternatively, the deceased may have owned property or assets jointly with one or more other individuals, either as joint tenants or as tenants in common.
 The valuation of property held jointly will depend on the size of the share held by the deceased and also who the other owner is.

 Tenants in common each own their own share of the property or asset and can dispose of their share as they wish whenever they want to.
-The deceased’s share does not pass automatically to the surviving tenants in common and can be bequeathed to anyone, for example, children of a previous marriage.
+The deceased’s share does not pass automatically to the surviving tenants in common and can be left to anyone, for example, children of a previous marriage.
+Again, the value of the deceased’s share must be included in the calculations.
+The share will be determined by the legal document that set up the tenancy in common.
 In Scotland, a similar arrangement occurs when the survivorship destination has been removed from the title deeds of the property.
 In Northern Ireland, a tenant in common may also be known as a coparcener.

-The deeds of the purchase of the house will make clear which form of ownership applies.
+In the case of a house, the deeds of the purchase of the house will make clear which form of ownership applies.
+You can find these at the Land Registry.

 Debts and liabilities